 Land For Good (LFG) was founded in 2002 in Keene NH by Bob Bernstein and two partners.
 Its initial focus was on farm-related, community economic development projects.
-Kathy joined LFG in 2004 and served as co-director with Bob, until 2012.
+Kathy Ruhf joined LFG in 2004 and served as co-director with Bob, until 2012.
 At that time Kathy became Executive Director and Bob went on to found Northeast Farm Access, LLC (NEFA), a for-profit venture that works with investors and local community stakeholders on innovative organic farmland access projects.

-In 2006, LFG obtained its 501(c)(3) not-for-profit status, and shifted its focus to farmland access, tenure and transfer.
-We started with our Farm Legacy Program in response to our identification of a huge gap in services around farm succession planning.
+In 2006, LFG obtained its 501(c)(3) not-for-profit status, and shifted its focus to farmland access, land tenure, and farm succession and transfer.
+We started with our Farm Legacy Program in response to identifying a huge gap in services around farm succession planning.
 We developed our unique coaching approach to providing ongoing support and guidance to farm families in planning the transfer their farms to the next generation or owner.

 We soon realized that working with transitioning farmers was only part of the solution.
-To more fully address the land access conundrum we also needed to reach and support non-farming landowners.
+To more fully address the land access challenge at a systemic level, we also needed to reach and support non-farming farmland owneres.
 Private, institutional and public non-farming landowners are critically important because of their role in making land available for farming.
 Nationally, nearly 90% of farm landlords are not farmers, and yet extremely little attention was being paid to their aspirations, needs, and concerns.
 We started our Working Lands Program in 2007 to serve these land stewards, who are also current and potential farm landlords.

 Under Kathy’s leadership, LFG grew by hiring field staff to work in each New England state.
 As we deepened our work and collaborations in New England, we also increased our national leadership on these issues.
 We developed our “systems” perspective on these issues, strengthened our research and policy work and expanded our vibrant board of directors.

 In 2013, Jim Hafner was hired as the Deputy Director as part of planned leadership succession strategy.
 Jim became Executive Director at the beginning of 2015.
-Kathy took on the role of Senior Program Director, while retaining her field agent role for southern New England.
-Since 2013 the Land For Good team has grown through hiring of program and support staff: Lisa Luciani as Communication Coordinator (2013), Andrew Marshall as Field and Education Director (2014), Cris Coffin as Policy Director (2015) and field agents Rachel Murray in Connecticut (2015), Cara Cargill in New Hampshire (2015) and Tess Brown-Lavoie in Rhode Island (2016).
+Kathy became Senior Program Director and retained her role as field agent role for southern New England.
+Since 2013 the Land For Good team has grown through hiring of program and support staff: Lisa Luciani as Communication Coordinator (2013), Andrew Marshall as Field and Education Director (2014-18), Cris Coffin as Policy Director (2015) and field agents in Connecticut (Rachel Murray 2015-18), New Hampshire (Cara Cargill 2015), Rhode Island (Tess Brown-Lavoie 2016) and Massachusetts (Jason Silverman 2017).